zopefoundation/Zope/src/ZPublisher/request_params.rst

 Zope processes the request parameters in ``ZPublisher.HTTPRequest.HTTPRequest.processInputs``.

-This section describes the complex processing model in some detail.
+This section describes the complex processing model in some detail as its various steps and peculiar logic may lead to surprises.

 In a preliminary step the request parameters are collected from the potential sources, i.e. the "query" and